mlaradji/worker/DESIGN.md

 ## Edge Cases
 1. Starting too many jobs too quickly can cause the OS to spend a lot of time on system calls.
 2. If the CLI is used to run another instance of the CLI that runs a command, stopping the job may not work as expected.
 Similarly, the CLI could be used to stop the server, which might cause orphan threads.
+3. Although clients with only role `USER` cannot stop or view logs for jobs started by other users by using the job id, they can start a command that kills another user's job or outputs its logs.

 # Milestones
 ## 1. Implement the worker library with tests